- Understanding control methods

 Grazing animals can also be utilized as biological control agents.
-For effective control, grazing may need to be used multiple, consecutive years, generally during the rosette (early growth) to early flowering stages, sometimes with multiple treatments per year.
+For effective control, grazing may need to be used for multiple, consecutive years, generally during the rosette (early growth) to early flowering stages, sometimes with multiple treatments per year.
 This practice is best used as part of an integrated pest management plan including manual, mechanical, or chemical controls.
 Care needs to be taken when using grazers since they can eat desirable plants as well as invasive plants and some plants are toxic depending on the grazer breed.
 The following is a list of invasive plant species and the grazers that will eat them:

 - Sheep, goats and cattle - kudzu, thistle (bull, Canada, and musk), wild parsnip

 - Sheep and goats - garlic mustard, spotted knapweed, cypress and leafy spurge, white and yellow sweet clover, tansy, yellow starthistle, reed canary grass